Freedom of Information Act

 - Dustin Berman, Assistant Superintendent of Student Services

-- Shannon Steen, MTSS & Assessment Coordinator
+- Shannon Steen, MtSS & Assessment Coordinator

-- Christy Poli, Coordinator of Pre-Kindergarten & Birth-to-3 Programs
+- Christy Poli, Principal of Early Childhood

 - Tammy Hoeflinger, Human Resources Coordinator

-- Tim Waldorf, Community Relations Coordinator
+- Tania Gomez, Community Relations Coordinator

 - Lara Schwarz, CARE Volunteer Program Coordinator & Community Liaison